OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     :width: 50%
     :align: center

-In the new window, introduce the vCenter hostname or IP address and the credentials used to manage the vCenter instance and click on **Get Datastores**
+In the new window, choose a cluster to authenticate you into this vCenter instance and click on **Get Datastores**.

 .. image:: /images/vcenter_datastore_import_step2.png
     :width: 50%
     :align: center

-When you click on the Get Datastores button and assuming that you’ve entered the right credentials, you’ll get a list of datastores found on each datacenter.
+When you click on the Get Datastores button you’ll get a list of datastores.
 You’ll get the name of the datastores, its capacity and the IDs of existing OpenNebula clusters where a datastore will be assigned to.
 Remember, if OpenNebula Clusters IDs column is empty that means that the import tool could not find an OpenNebula cluster where the datastore can be grouped and you may have to assign it by hand later or you may cancel the datastore import tool action and try to import the vCenter clusters before.

 OpenNebula will search for datastores that haven't been imported yet.
-If OpenNebula founds new datastores they will be grouped by the datacenter they belong.

 .. image:: /images/vcenter_datastore_import_step3.png
     :width: 50%